8th District Business Blog

 The 8th District recently affirmed Judge Sherrie Midday’s denial of Defendant Frederick Harris’ Motion to intervene in a foreclosure case.

 Plaintiff Citizens Bank named Harris as a co-defendant because the bank thought he had or may claim an interest in the property at issue in the case.
-Citizens was foreclosing on the property after the primary defendant, Abraham David, defaulted on a home equity line of credit agreement.
+Citizens Bank was foreclosing on the property after the primary defendant, Abraham David, defaulted on a home equity line of credit agreement.

-In terms of the procedure posture of the case, Harris was served with the Complaint via regular U.S. Mail after service by Federal Express and certified mail was returned as “unclaimed.”
+In terms of the procedural posture of the case, Harris was served with the Complaint via regular U.S. Mail after service by Federal Express and certified mail was returned as “unclaimed.”
 (See Ohio Civ.
 R. 4.6).
 Thereafter, Harris failed to respond to the lawsuit and a default judgment was issued, foreclosing any interest he had in the property.

 Harris failed to file a timely appeal, but then he filed an Ohio Civ.
-R. 60(B) motion for relief from judgment claiming: (i) he did not receive service of the Complaint and (ii) he had an interest in the property.
+R. 60(B) motion for relief from judgment claiming: (i) he did not receive service of the Complaint and (ii) confirming he had an interest in the property.
 Harris also sought leave to plead.
 Judge Midday denied both motions, and again, Harris failed to file a timely appeal.